Originally out as 3 instalments Boss 1, Boss 2 Boss 3.

 Good, Bad and Ugly Bosses have partly shaped the career and reinforced the type of Boss that I became.
 Not one moment is regretted, even though there was pain coupled with joy along the way.
 I learnt so many key characteristics of people that helps in conversations and difficult moments.
 Am generally not intimidated by the nasty ones (little bit scared sometimes).
-They helped mold my Manager credentials, just as Standard and Stealth Boss did.
+They helped mold my Boss credentials, just as Standard and Stealth Boss did.

 During childhood observing Dad at work in a senior position managing and on the tools with un-skilled and skilled workers.
 They all seemed to do their job and with smiles.
 I grew up in a happy workplace.
 Home was pretty happy too.
 It all counts heading into potential Boss adult years.

 Me?
 “Standard Boss” type fits best.
 I used to aspire to “Stealth Boss” type, but tend to wear my heart on the sleeve too much for that subtle, cool and collected Boss manner.
 I wouldn’t change a thing.